 Some companies pride themselves on building a culture of documentation.
 Entrepreneur and attorney, Ryan McKeen, describes this as a “wiki-driven culture”.
 Because his entire team uses Tettra to document and find important information, they’ve been able to grow and scale faster and more smoothly than they otherwise would.
 Ryan cites Tettra as playing a major role in their company success story.

-Managing knowledge at your company with an internal wiki such as Tettra is an investment in your team’s future success.
+Managing knowledge at your company with an internal knowledge base such as Tettra is an investment in your team’s future success.
 You can preserve and cultivate key information in order to make better decisions and grow efficiently.
 An internal wiki can be instrumental in feeding a work culture of innovation and continuous learning.